najibullahjafari/najibullahjafari/README.md

 ## About Me

-I'm a passionate software developer who loves coding and building projects.
+I'm a passionate front-end Web developer who loves coding and building projects.
 I enjoy problem-solving and exploring new technologies.
 In my free time, I enjoy playing soccer, chess, and biking.
 Feel free to reach out to me via email or on Twitter.

 ## GitHub Stats